blueskyztt/fastspeech2/README.md

   in `prepare.sh`.
 Note this script also does the work in Part4.2.
 If you excuted `bash prepare.sh`, you can skip the Part2.2 because Part2.2 is also finished by this script.

-Finally, The directory structure is as follows
+Finally, The directory structure is as follows:

 ```text
 ./fastspeech2-en-ljspeech